bravo3/workflow/docs/Testing.md

 `tests/worker` scripts at the same time.
 You might want to start the worker first to avoid the aggressive timeouts on the test workflow.
 This will run a workflow built from a YamlSchema in the tests Resources directory.

+In addition to the above, you can also use the `tests/factory-decider` and `tests/factory-worker` scripts.
+These achieve the same except they use the `SchemaWorkflowFactory` class to build all services instead of manually creating them.
+This creates a much cleaner looking daemon.

 ### Termination Test

 TBA